Pureblueessentialsorg/pureblueessentials.com.au/content/shop/heatwh01/index.md

 The heat pack is a generous size for soothing aches and pains in large areas of the body such as the abdomen, lower back and thigh, as well as smaller areas such as arm, neck, foot.
 Look out BFFs, your heat pack will become your best friend!

-Add any three heat packs to the cart, for a 20% discount!
+Add any three heat packs to the cart, for a 20% discount! (discount applied at checkout)